g-e-o-m-e-t-r-i-c/final-web-project/README.md

 ## Description

 A small website for the 2021 EC3 Web Development course.
-The website serves as the Final Project Assignment for the course.
+The website serves as the course's final project.

 **Link:** https://ec3-final-project-06.netlify.app/